 What did you dislike about the internship?

-What would you say the most essential skills are and how were they tested during the application procedure?
+What would you say the most essential skills are?

-What courses did you find relevant for your internship?
+What courses did you find relevant to your internship?

 What’s your take on academic studies versus extracurriculars?
 And how did each prepare you for the internship?

-In your opinion, what is the aspect where a lot of participant lack?
+In your opinion, what is the aspect that a lot of participants lack in the interview process?

-What would your final advice/tips be for students currently looking/applying for an internship in this field?
+What would your advice/tips be for students currently looking/applying for an internship?